Nullius-2020/ECO-pp/README.md

 ##### NOTE

-* This only test ECO-Full model for UCF101 dataset
+* This only test ECO-Full model for dataset UCF101
-* Pre-trained model for ECO-Full is transfered from ECO-Full pretrained model on Kinetics
-* You can try it on Baidu AIStudio https://aistudio.baidu.com/aistudio/projectdetail/698987
+* You can try it on AIStudio project https://aistudio.baidu.com/aistudio/projectdetail/698987

 ### Environment: